Felipe Augusto de Saint-Marcq: Peninsular War

 When the war broke out in 1808, he was able to escape from Madrid when it was occupied by the invading French Army.
 He made his way to Valencia, where the local junta promoted him to field marshal.

 Following the victories of Marshal Bon-Adrien Jeannot de Moncey's troops at minor actions and combats in the region, including the rout of General Pedro Adorno's 3,000 men at the Cabrillas defile (near Siete Aguas, Valencia), on 24 June 1808, Saint-Marcq was charged with bringing together the routed troops and raising more recruits to defend Valencia.
 With a force of some four thousand recruits, which he was able to add to Conde de Cervellon's 7,000 or 8,000 regular troops, and Brigadier José Caro Sureda's 2,000-strong column of the newly raised Regiment of Cazadores de Valencia, he was able to help repel Moncey's two successive attacks on the city.

 Saint-Marcq later participated in the lifting of the first siege of Zaragoza where he came to the aid of José de Palafox y Melzi against the forces of French General Verdier.

 Saint-Marcq remained under the orders of Palafox at Zaragoza during the defense of the city, for which he was promoted to lieutenant general.
 When the city eventually surrendered to the French on 20 February 1809, he was taken prisoner and sent to Nancy, where he would remain until the end of the war in 1814.

 When Ferdinand VII of Spain returned to the throne, Saint-Marcq returned to Spain.
-He was appointed to Captain General of Galicia, Valencia y Aragón, posts he held until the start of the Trienio Liberal, when he was banished, in 1822, to Valencia.
+He was appointed to Captain General of Galicia, Valencia and Aragón, posts he held until the start of the Trienio Liberal, when he was banished, in 1822, to Valencia.
 With the 1823 French invasion and the subsequent restoration of King Ferdinand, Saint-Marcq was appointed Captain General of Valencia, Murcia and of Aragon between 1824 and 1830.